shun4midx/FQ-HLL-Keyboard/README.md

 <img width="400" alt="symbol_layout_main" src="https://github.com/user-attachments/assets/830c337e-e5c6-454f-a6ea-49d872eea823" /> <img width="400" alt="symbol_layout_alternative" src="https://github.com/user-attachments/assets/0d127b07-3300-468b-9f52-1b8f0525cb5e" />

 These images are representations of long press symbol layouts of the keyboard recreated using Keys Cafe, and are not screenshots of the FQ-HLL Keyboard.

+#### Zhuyin
+We now support traditional Chinese typing via Zhuyin, with both the normal Zhuyin layout an and alternate Eten layout!
+Better word selection algorithms and autocorrection would come in the future, but as of right now, you would need to type the Zhuyin 100% correctly **with the tone of the word**.
+The first tone is parsed as a "whitespace".
+We referenced `tsi.json` from [tobopomo.js](https://github.com/dylandy/tobopomo.js/tree/master/data/tsi.json), with the addition of the words 啲 (ㄉㄧ) and 喺 (ㄒㄧˋ).
+The addition of these made us name it `tsi_custom.json`, which can be found [here](https://github.com/shun4midx/FQ-HLL-Keyboard/blob/main/app/src/main/assets/tsi_custom.json).

 #### Clipboard